What Graduates Will Know

 College Preparatory Curriculum

 Students should plan a program that will satisfy their interests and prepare them for further education and employment.
-Completion of the following program will assist students in meeting the admission requirements at most four-year colleges and universities, including all three Iowa public universities:
+Completion of the following courses outlined below will assist students in meeting the admission requirements at most four-year colleges and universities, including all three Iowa public universities.

 Language Arts: 8 Credits